awsdocs/amazon-efs-user-guide/doc_source/efs-different-vpc.md

 -rw-rw-r-- 1 username username 0 Nov 15 15:32 test-file.txt
 ```

 You can also mount your file system automatically by adding an entry to the `/etc/fstab` file\.
-For more information, see [Using /etc/fstab to Mount Automatically](mount-fs-auto-mount-onreboot.md#mount-fs-auto-mount-update-fstab)\.
+For more information, see [Using /etc/fstab to mount automatically](mount-fs-auto-mount-onreboot.md#mount-fs-auto-mount-update-fstab)\.

 **Warning**
 Use the `_netdev` option, used to identify network file systems, when mounting your file system automatically\.
 If `_netdev` is missing, your EC2 instance might stop responding\.
 This result is because network file systems need to be initialized after the compute instance starts its networking\.
 For more information, see [Automatic Mounting Fails and the Instance Is Unresponsive](troubleshooting-efs-mounting.md#automount-fails)\.